Demand Generation Strategy: The Complete B2B Playbook [2026]

 Tactical priorities for 2026:

-- Invest in original research that cannot be replicated by AI content generators.
-As AI-produced content floods every market, original data and genuine expertise become the only sustainable differentiators.
+- Invest in original research that cannot be replicated by AI generators — proprietary data and genuine expertise become the only sustainable differentiators.

 - Build topic clusters rather than isolated posts.
-A comprehensive content hub on your core topic outranks 50 disconnected blog posts.
+A comprehensive content hub outranks 50 disconnected blog posts.

 SEO and Generative Engine Optimisation (GEO)

-SEO remains the most efficient demand capture channel in B2B, but the landscape has shifted significantly.
-Generative engine optimisation — structuring content to appear in AI-generated search results — is now as important as traditional keyword optimisation.
+SEO remains the most efficient demand capture channel in B2B, but the landscape has shifted.
+Generative engine optimisation — structuring content to appear in AI-generated search results, often delivered by one of the best GEO agencies — is now as important as traditional keyword work.

 Best for: Companies in categories with significant search volume where buyers actively research solutions online.